Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Photo credit: Clyde Robinson / Flickr / CC BY 2.0

 These grasses are popular for those who want a full yard that requires essentially no upkeep.
-Ornamental grasses can grow and adapt to many different soils, help with erosion control, and most are drought resistant.
+Ornamental grasses can grow and adapt to many different soils, help with erosion control, and most are drought-resistant.
 There are both warm-season and cool-season ornamental grass options available.

 • Western wheatgrass is a native perennial known for its long, coarse stems.
 It can grow well in many soils and is a low-maintenance, drought-resistant grass.

-Native Grasses
+3. Native Grasses

-These bountiful grass types are found naturally throughout the US.
-Most native grasses are ornamental grasses meaning they are also low maintenance and offer sustainable landscaping.
-There is a wide variety to choose from for both warm-season and cool-season that give your lawn an attractive look.
+There is a wide variety to of options to choose from for both warm-season and cool-season that will give your lawn an attractive look.
 It helps that most of these grasses are drought-resistant.
+Here are a few options:

-• Red fescue is a cool-season grass best known for its soil stabilizing abilities.
+• Red fescue is a cool-season grass best known for its soil-stabilizing abilities.
 It is a bunch grass that prefers full sun but can tolerate partial shade and requires little watering.

-• Blue grama is found most commonly throughout the midwest.
+• Blue grama is found most commonly throughout the Midwest.
 It is a warm-season, drought-tolerant bunch grass that can grow in just about any soil.

 Creeping thyme